Imber: Musical references

 Mount Vernon Arts Lab recorded the instrumental piece Imber by Drew Mulholland and this was released on Earworm Subscription Series in 1998 (WORMSS2).

 Little Imber by the Georgian composer Giya Kancheli is a piece for small ensemble, voice, children's and men's choirs.
 It was performed in the church at Imber in 2003 and the recording released on ECM Records in 2008 (ECM 1812).

 The Norwegian electronic duo Kook recorded an album called Imber, Wiltshire of seven wordless compositions all with titles taken from the village and its inhabitants.
 This was released on Va Fongool Records (VAFCD011).

 The Wiltshire folk group The Yirdbards recorded their song The Ghosts of Old Imber at St Giles' Church in the village in October 2013 and released it on CD in 2014 to raise funds for the church.

 A song called Imber appears on Convenience Kills, an album by the group Bad Amputee released in 2020 (Ferric Mordant FE11).

-A cassette album, Look to Imber, appeared in 2022 on the Modern Aviation label containing twelve experimental or folk-based pieces loosely based on the story of the village.
+A cassette album, Look to Imber, appeared in 2022 on the Modern Aviation label containing 12 experimental or folk-based pieces loosely based on the story of the village.

+The Lost Village of Imber is a piece for brass band, composed by Christopher Bond and commissioned by the Bratton Silver Band in 2019 with the support of Arts Council England and The Norman Jones Trust Fund, to celebrate the band's 160th anniversary.
+It received its first public performance by the Cory Band in 2020 and was first performed by the Bratton Silver Band in September 2022 at Holy Trinity Church in Dilton Marsh, around 9 miles from the site of Imber village.
+The piece went on to be selected as the test piece for the Third Section at the 2023 National Brass Band Championship of Great Britain.